MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

 2. Is the **Show Scheduling Messages** option turned off?

-   If the **Show Scheduling Messages** option is turned off, changes to the project file that result in scheduling conflicts will be processed.
-If the **Show Scheduling Messages** option is turned on, you will be able see the conflict and correct it.
+   If the **Show Scheduling Messages** option is turned off, changes to the project file that result in scheduling conflicts are processed.
+If the **Show Scheduling Messages** option is turned on, you can see the conflict and correct it.

    To turn the **Show Scheduling Messages** option on or off, follow these steps:

    1. On the **File** tab, select **Options**.
    1. Select the **Schedule** tab.
-   1. Uncheck the **Show Scheduling Messages** check box.
+   1. Clear the **Show Scheduling Messages** check box.
    1. Select the **Advanced** tab.
    1. Under **Planning Wizard**, select all check boxes.